 The group will stop for dinner on their way back to the hotel and will melt into their beds for the last night in the cloud forest.

 Day 4 – Morning Jeep-Boat-Jeep Transfer to Arenal, Volcano Hike & Night at Hot Springs

 The tour will end at a local geothermal hot spring.
-Here your group will immerse themselves into the therapeutic waters that are heated by the Arenal Volcano itself.
-Dinner will be onsite and then your group will return to the hotel for a good night’s sleep.
+Here your group will immerse themselves in the therapeutic waters that are heated by the Arenal Volcano itself.
+Dinner will be on site and then your group will return to the hotel for a good night’s sleep.

 Day 5 – Morning Volunteer at Animal Rescue Center & Afternoon Homestay Meeting

 You’ll enjoy breakfast this morning as a group before heading off to a small, local animal rescue center.
 Here you will learn how a family has dedicated their lives to saving rainforest animal species that have been injured, mistreated, or in need of help.
 You will learn about the different animals, and their needs, and will spend the morning helping the center nurture these animals back to health.